TehForum/PyCftool/README.md

 Using the argument `local_vars` it is possible to pass multiple arrays to the GUI.
 From two dropdown menus (**X Data** and **Y Data**) it is possible to select, which x and y data the program should fit to.

 #### Automatic fitting
-Everytime the program detects a change in any option, it will automatically fit a new line using the new parameters.
+Everytime the program detects a change in any option, it will automatically fit a new line using these new options.
 This can be disabled by unchecking **Auto Fit** in the top right corner.
-By doing so, a fit will only be computed once the **Fit** Button, located undero **Auto Fit** is pressed.
+By doing so, a fit will only be computed once the **Fit** Button, located under **Auto Fit**, is pressed.

 #### Multiple equation support
 From a dropdown menu it is possible to use a wide variety of predefined functions.
 So far these include